-Registrations for a new SSAS can take up to 6 weeks to be received from HMRC.
+Registrations for a new SSAS can take up to 6 months to be received from HMRC, but from experience it has been from 8 to12 weeks.

 The SSAS is governed by a trust deed and rules and is a separate legal entity from the sponsoring company.